kaziiriad/streambuddy/README.md

 ## 🙏 Acknowledgments

 - FFmpeg team for the excellent video processing library
+- Celery and Redis for task queue management
 - Django and Django REST Framework communities
 - AWS for providing scalable storage solutions